WVOX: WVOX

-WVOX joined a growing radio operation owned by the New York Herald-Tribune newspaper.
-By 1962, after John Hay Whitney bought the Herald-Tribune the year before, the paper's radio division included WVOX-AM-FM, WVIP, WGHQ at Saugerties and WFYI in Mineola.
+WVOX joined a radio operation owned by the New York Herald-Tribune newspaper in the early 1960s.
+By 1962, after John Hay Whitney bought the Herald-Tribune the year before, the paper's radio division included WVOX-AM-FM, WVIP, WGHQ at Kingston and WFYI (now WJDM) in Mineola.
 With the Herald-Tribune closed, Whitney Communications sold WVOX-AM-FM and WGHQ-AM-FM in 1968 to Hudson-Westchester Radio in an $800,000 acquisition.
 Hudson-Westchester was led by William O'Shaughnessy, a former account executive with the Herald-Tribune Radio Network who had been WVOX's general manager since 1965.

-O'Shaughnessy built WVOX into a community-oriented talk outlet, which by 1973 already had the reputation of being the "soap box of Westchester".
-That year, it moved out of its former studios, which he called an "upholstered sewer", to new facilities at One Broadcast Plaza in New Rochelle.
-O'Shaughnessy hosted a daily talk show on the station for more than 50 years, featuring interviews with many major U.S. politicians, authors, and entertainers.
-O'Shaughnessy, who has been called "the voice of Westchester", is fond of calling WVOX the "quintessential community radio station in America", a label first applied to the station by the Wall Street Journal.
+WVOX evolved into a community-oriented talk radio station, which by 1973 had a reputation for local color and gossip of Westchester County.
+That year, it moved out of its former studios to new facilities at the station's transmitter site in New Rochelle, known as One Broadcast Forum.
+O'Shaughnessy hosted a daily talk show on the station for more than 50 years, featuring interviews with U.S. politicians, authors, and entertainers.
+The Wall Street Journal described WVOX as the "quintessential community radio station in America".
 In 2005, O'Shaughnessy was one of the first 25 people to be inducted into the new New York State Broadcasters Hall of Fame by the New York State Broadcasters Association.
 He was honored for his long record as a champion of free speech under the First Amendment.

-WVOX's programming in the 1970s included local news roundup shows dedicated to towns in its coverage area, such as Mount Vernon and Pelham; the call-in show "Open Line", which often ran over its allotted time slot; ethnic and religious blocks; and standards music when the station didn't have a talk show on the air.
+The programming of WVOX during the 1970s included local news shows that were dedicated to towns in its coverage area, such as Mount Vernon and Pelham.
+The call-in show "Open Line", which often exceeded its allotted time slot, was also part of the programming lineup.
+Ethnic and religious blocks were also featured, along with music when the station didn't have a talk show on the air.

-Following his departure from WEVD in 2001, Bill Mazer launched an afternoon interview program on WVOX, which aired from 3–6 PM ET (and streamed from WVOX's website), with his son Arnie serving as producer.
+Following his departure from WEVD in 2001, Bill Mazer had an afternoon interview program on WVOX (and streamed from WVOX's website), with his son Arnie as producer.
 Mazer's last show was aired August 3, 2009, ending his tenure at the station and marking his retirement from broadcasting.

-William O'Shaughnessy died May 28, 2022, at age 84.